lucysli/eznotes/README.md

 ## Server ##

 ### Physical Machine ###
-Dell Machine 64 Bit
+Dell Machine 64 bit

+#### Partitioning Scheme ####

 Server has a partition(split in half) has both windows 7 and linux installed.

-Linux parition is 103GB The parititioning schemse is as follows
+The partitioning scheme is as follows:
-3 physical volumes and one logical volume
+3 physical volumes and one logical volume.

-2 partitions(PV) for windows one is fat32
-the other is the windows installation at 139GB
+Linux partition is 103GB

-2 partitions(1PV and 1LV) for ubuntu server
+2 partitions(1PV and 1LV) for Ubuntu server

-there is a physical boot partition of 250MB then the there is a logical volume group with 3 logical volumes installed. one is root with size 30GB the other is swap at 8GB and the remaining diskspace is var which will contain the data for website i.e web site files databases and log files
+1. There is a physical boot partition of 250MB
+2. The logical volume group has 3 logical volumes installed.
+	- One is root with size 30GB
+	- The other is swap at 8GB
+	- The remaining disk-space is var which will contain the data for website i.e web site files databases and log files.

+Windows partition is 139GB
+2 physical partitions
+1. one is fat32 for swap
+2. the other is the windows installation NTFS

+#### Network Configuration ####

 has a static ip address

 ### Installation and setup ###

-Running Ubuntu server 12.04.3 LTS AMD 64
+Install Ubuntu server 12.04.3 LTS AMD 64

 Now update by running